0xNazgul/fuzzydefi/protocols/compound-v2/README.md

 Comp itself is an ERC-20 token that has voting rights.

 ### **Open Price Feed**:
 Accounts price data for the protocol and is used by the comptroller as a source of truth for prices.
-Compound uses a price feed to verify the reported prices are withing bounds of TWAP of the pair on Uniswap v2 (sanity check or Ancchor price).
+Compound uses a price feed to verify the reported prices are withing bounds of TWAP of the pair on Uniswap v2 (sanity check or Anchor price).

 Chainlink price feeds submit prices for each cToken through an individual validatorProxy.
 This is the only valid reporter for the underlying asset price.